WatchAndyTW/HSRLua/README.md

 - Put the full path to your game .exe on the first line of settings.txt

-- Open Launcher.exe (Or inject GILua.dll with your own injector)
+- Open Launcher.exe (Or inject HSRLua.dll with your own injector)

 - Put all scripts in the Scripts directory.
 They must have a .lua extension.